 Location: Under bridge on south side of Edworthy Park Map Distance from Calgary: Locate in Calgary Activities: River access; Playgrounds Facilities: Flush toilets, picnic tables located in park , Angel’s Cafe Cost: Free Accessibility: Bathrooms accessible and park but rocks to water a challenge for those with limited mobility.

-Caution: The Bow river flows quickly and use extreme caution when going in the water.
+Caution: The Bow River flows quickly.
+Use extreme caution if you decide to go into the water.
 Knee deep is often too deep and a fall can on occasion cause kids to be swept by the current.

 Location: Bowness Park Map Distance from Calgary: In Calgary Activities: River Access; Lagoon Access; Playground; Wading pool Facilities: Flush Toilets, Coffee shop, Restaurant; Train rides (summer); Boat rentals (summer) Cost: Website Accessibility: Accessible Park